Vintage Trains to recreate “Celebration Return to Steam”

 The Charity was determined to keep Clun Castle running and successfully worked to persuade British Rail to change its minds on its steam ban.

-On Saturday, 11th June, Clun Castle will run from Birmingham Snow Hill down the Chiltern line and along the Great Western Main Line to and back.
-The route will take in the Severn Tunnel and, on the return, climb bank.
+On Saturday, 11th June, Clun Castle will run from Birmingham Snow Hill down the Chiltern line and along the Great Western Main Line to Cardiff and back.
+The route will take in the Severn Tunnel and, on the return, climb Hatton bank.
 Passengers will be able to enjoy a Great British Breakfast and evening four course dinner in authentic Pullman Cars, continental breakfast and afternoon tea in Club Class, or travel in Tourist Class with a buffet car.

 Three weeks earlier, on Saturday, 21st May, “The Cotswold Explorer” behind LMS Pacific Duchess of Sutherland will travel from Birmingham to .
 The outward run will be down the Lickey incline, through Cheltenham, Stroud, and the Golden Valley, then a demanding climb through the Cotswolds up Sapperton bank to Oxford.
 After a break in the University city, Duchess of Sutherland will return to Birmingham via Hatton bank.

-Duchess of Sutherland is out on the main line again on Friday, 17th, and Saturday, 18th June, with a two-day trip from Birmingham to York and Newcastle.
+Duchess of Sutherland is out on the main line again on Friday, 17th, and Saturday, 18th June, with a two-day trip from Birmingham to and .
 On Friday, 17th there will be an overnight stay in York, with a chance to visit the National Railway Museum, followed on Saturday, 18th by a run up the East Coast Main Line to Newcastle.

 For those who do not wish to take the two-day trip, there is still the chance to sample Coronation Pacific power for just £50 return, with some diesel haulage to position the train.
 Travel will be Tourist class behind Duchess of Sutherland from Tyseley to York on Friday 17th June, returning behind heritage diesel power.